Bastrop County Court Records

 TexasStateCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasStateCourts.us are subject to the Terms of Service and Privacy Notice.

-Bastrop County sits along the Colorado River in central Texas, east of Austin, with the county seat in the city of Bastrop.
-The county’s judicial system processes thousands of criminal, civil, family, and probate matters each year across its district courts, county court at law, justice courts, and municipal courts.
-Two primary clerks — the District Clerk and the County Clerk — serve as custodians for different categories of court records, and understanding which office holds the records you need is the first step toward a successful search.
+Bastrop County runs along the Colorado River in central Texas, just east of Austin, with the city of Bastrop as its county seat.
+The county's courts process thousands of criminal, civil, family, and probate cases every year across its district courts, county court at law, justice courts, and municipal courts.
+Two clerks — the District Clerk and the County Clerk — each hold different categories of court records, so knowing which office you need before you show up will save you a trip.

-Records generated by Bastrop County courts can be located through several channels, including the clerk offices at the courthouse, the county’s online case records portal, and statewide electronic tools.
-In Texas, TexasStateCourts.us can help users identify court resources and publicly available case information at both the state and county level.
-The Bastrop County District Clerk and County Clerk each maintain searchable databases, and the state’s electronic filing system also provides remote access to certain court documents.
-Public access terminals, in-person visits, mail-in requests, and telephone inquiries round out the available options depending on the type of record sought.
+You can locate Bastrop County court records through the clerk offices at the courthouse, the county's online case records portal, and statewide electronic tools.
+TexasStateCourts.us can help you identify court resources and publicly available case information at both the state and county level.
+Both the District Clerk and County Clerk maintain searchable databases, and the state's electronic filing system also provides remote access to certain documents.
+Depending on what you need, options range from public access terminals and in-person visits to mail-in requests and phone inquiries.

 How to Look Up a Court Case in Bastrop County?

-Bastrop County provides multiple methods for locating case records, depending on whether you need criminal, civil, family, or probate information.
+Bastrop County offers several ways to find case records.
+The right approach depends on whether you're looking for criminal, civil, family, or probate information.

 Online Case Search

-The most direct electronic option is the Bastrop County Case Records Search portal, powered by the Odyssey Public Access system.
-This free tool allows searches across all Bastrop County courts — including criminal, civil, family, and probate divisions — by party name, case number, or attorney name.
-Users can also view court calendars and docket information.
+The most direct option is the Bastrop County Case Records Search portal, which runs on the Odyssey Public Access system and is free to use.
+You can search across all Bastrop County courts — criminal, civil, family, and probate — by party name, case number, or attorney name.
+Court calendars and docket information are also available here.

 In-Person Requests

-Court records can be obtained in person at either the District Clerk’s office or the County Clerk’s office at the Bastrop County Courthouse.
-Which office you visit depends on the type of case:
+You can obtain records in person at either the District Clerk's office or the County Clerk's office at the Bastrop County Courthouse.
+Which office you visit depends on the case type:

 Bastrop County District Clerk